xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

   IL_0003:  initobj    Program
 ```

-Then we are calling the actual constructor for the class, and storing the pointer/reference to the class on the stack to the variable program (our now `transient` variable):
+After this, we can actually call the constructor for the class, and storing the pointer/reference to the class on the stack to the variable program (our now `transient` variable):

 ```
   IL_0009:  ldloca.s   V_1